The Caesar Salad was created in the 1920s by Caesar Cardini, an Italian immigrant, and restauranteur.

 Place Romaine in a large salad bowl.

-Stir dress and drizzle some over lettuce and toss to combine.
+Stir dressing and drizzle some over lettuce and toss to combine.

 Add the croutons, and toss again.